DCFUKSURMOM/linux-droidbox/Documentation/power/runtime_pm.rst

       RPM_SUSPENDED, which means that each device is initially regarded by the PM core as 'suspended', regardless of its real hardware status

+  `enum rpm_status last_status;`
+    - the last runtime PM status of the device captured before disabling runtime PM for it (invalid initially and when disable_depth is 0)

   `unsigned int runtime_auto;`
     - if set, indicates that the user space has allowed the device driver to power manage the device at run time via the /sys/devices/.../power/control